 There are four different sections for you to fill up in this e-BE form.
 Remember, you can always toggle the language of the page by clicking 'Bahasa Melayu' or 'English' found on the top right corner.

-If you have trouble understanding what some columns are requesting, you can hover over the red 'i' icon or click 'BE explanatory notes' found beside the 'Logout' button at the bottom.
+If you have trouble understanding what some columns are requesting, you can click 'BE explanatory notes' found at the bottom left of the screen.
 They will provide all the information you need to know.

-In this section, you will be asked to fill up the name of your bank and the account number.
-The purpose of this is for LHDN to reimburse you any tax refunds after your e-BE form submission.
+Before that, in the second section, you will be asked to fill up the name of your bank and the account number.
+The purpose of this is for LHDN to reimburse you any tax refunds after your submission.

-Once you are done filling up your particulars, expand the next section by clicking 'Satutory Income, Total Income And Non-Employment Income Of Preceding Years Not Declared'.
+Once you are done filling up your particulars, expand the next section by clicking 'Next' or '3' on the left menu.

 Also note that if you stay idle on this page, you will be logged out automatically.
 However, all of your input will be saved.
 You can always access where you left off by clicking 'e-BE Assessment Year (last year)' on your ezHasil home page.

 Refer to your previous year's EA form(s) and fill in your statutory income.
 However, you do not have to file the total amount stated in the EA form(s).

 For example, if you received perquisites and benefits-in-kind during your employment, the money you get is exempted from income tax.

 - Monetary reward for past achievements, service excellence, or long service (exempted up to RM2,000)